colandrea02/NMPC_for_tilting_quadrotor/README.md

 - Model Predictive Control Toolbox
 - Simulink

-## Usage
+## Usage Instructions
+- Open main_tilting.m and set the desired disturbance type by configuring the disturbance_type variable:
+    - 0 → No disturbance
+    - 1 → Constant wind-like disturbance on X and Y axes
+    - 2 → Stochastic noise on all axes

-1. Open `main.m` and run it to initialize variables and start the simulation.
+- Run the script to start the simulation.
-2. Open `NMPC_ane.slx` to inspect or edit the control structure.
-3. Customize the reference trajectory or model as needed.

----

-© 2025 – UAV NMPC Simulation Project
+- After the simulation completes, execute plot_all.m to generate and display the plots of relevant variables.